ezekielchentnik/redux-presentation/README.md

 # redux - from the future
-a presentation on redux
+a presentation on redux given during NMLV october hack-a-thon

-tech stack
+demo project tech stack rundown
 =======================
 * Node to run our builds and testing, also to fire up webpack dev server
 * npm to manage our dependancies